Advance Stress Profiles - You can now configure your own stress profile that best suits your business needs.

 A shift is a timeframe in which work needs to be done in an area.
 Shifts can be as short or long as you need them to be, but local laws may require a specific limit.
-If you need to limit how long employees with this Stress Profile can be scheduled within a given shift, enter that number here.
+If you need to limit how long team members with this Stress Profile can be scheduled within a given shift, enter that number here.

 Maximum Hours per Week

 There are multiple reasons for limiting weekly work hours, like avoiding overtime pay.
-This number is applied to the total hours in the calendar week, based on what day your week starts with in Deputy.
+This number is applied to the total hours in the calendar week, based on what day your week starts within Deputy.
 To learn how to view or change this day, check out our article How to Change Your Schedule Starting Day.